jplusplus/check/method.en.md

 ## Line-by-line reading

 _what?_<br/>
-Articles should be line-by-line fact checked.
+Articles SHOULD be line-by-line fact checked.

 _how?_<br>
  * The non-involved opponent will be in charge of line-by-line reading, when relevant